harvard-cns/Agg-Evict/README.md

 ## System requirement

-We use two Ubuntu servers that run on Intel Xeon E5-2650 v4 processors.
+We use two Ubuntu servers that run on Intel Xeon E5-2650 v4 processors and Ubuntu 16.04 with kernel version of 4.4.0-96-generic.
 The processor has 12 cores, 256KB L2 cache, and 30MB shared L3 cache.
 The servers are connected by two Intel 82599ES 10G NICs and a switch set to L2 forwarding mode.
 We use DPDK-16.07.2, a set of data plane libraries for packet processing, to send and receive packets from the NIC.